ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ HelloARCore.apk is a small non GearVR app which can help you understand the scanning process of the ARCore app.
 This apk doesn't need to be signed because it isn't a GearVR app, but the ARCore app must be installed.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).

+# Installation options:

 # Option 0 (quickest option):

 Cardboard (works with all the non GearVR phones as well, if you can use a daydream ready phone): Download the BoxyRoomCardboard.apk and install.
 Also install Google ARCore from the Play Store.

-GearVR: Installing is a bit more complicated because apps need to be signed.
+GearVR: Installing is a bit more complicated because apps need to be signed, see Option 1.
-There is a positional tracking app not developed by me available on sidloadVR (http://sideloadvr.com/detail.php?id=11424) which uses ARCore 1.0.0. and seems to work with S7, S8, S8+, Note8.
+The quickest option I know of is a positional tracking app not developed by me available on sidloadVR (http://sideloadvr.com/detail.php?id=11424) which uses ARCore 1.0.0. and seems to work with S7, S8, S8+, Note8.
 The app has not jet implemented the latest improvements and is therefore still very jittery at the corners.
 It also doesn't hit 60 fps on the S7 and dose not support the S9 and S9+.
-But it's the quickest installation option I know of.

-# Option 1 (quick option instal and sign the GearVR apk provided in this github repository):
+# Option 1 (quick option install and sign the GearVR apk provided in this github repository):

 Download the WhiteIsland.apk.
 Find out your device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
 With the apk file and the device ID you can sign the apk yourself.
 How you can sign the apk is explained in this Youtube video https://www.youtube.com/watch?v=Ho1TbQozyO0.
 I recommend the option where you download the addosig.bat program to sign the apk.
 You can either follow the link under the Youtube page or download the Add OSIG.zip file containing the addosig.bat program directly from this repository.